Why Zoom, Teams, and Google Meet Notetakers Fall Short for Accounting Firms

 Vinyl filters out the fluff and locks onto what matters: compliance, deadlines, decisions, questions, and next steps.
 It understands the language of tax, payroll, advisory, and audits because it was built for firms like yours.

-Summaries are sharp, structured, and easy to action.
+Sharp, structured, and easy to action.

 Connected to Your Practice Stack

-With built-in integrations for XPM, FYI, and Karbon, Vinyl doesn’t just sit there.
-It syncs your notes and action items directly into the tools your team already uses—automatically.
+With built-in integrations for XPM, FYI, and Karbon, Vinyl doesn't just sit there.
+It syncs your notes and action items directly into the tools your team already uses — automatically.

 AI That Goes Further